SIGN IN / UP

 find /var/log/ -type f -name "*log" -exec cp /dev/null {} \;

-If your server accumulates a lot of logs every day, and there is not enough free disk space, you can clean up outdated log archives daily.
-For what you can add the following command to the crontab:
+If your server generates a lot of logs daily, and there is not enough free space on the disk, you can perform daily cleaning of outdated log archives.
+For this, you can add the following command to the crontab:

 0 0 * * * find /var/log \( -name "*.[0-9]" -o -name "*.*.[0-9]" -o -name "*.gz" \) -exec rm {} \; && find /var/log/ -type f -name "*log" -exec cp /dev/null {} \;

-It is recommended to use special commands to clear the cache of the local repository from the received package files, instead of manually deleting the cache in the /var/cache/ directory.
+It is recommended to use special commands to clean the local repository cache of downloaded package files, instead of manually deleting the cache in the /var/cache/ directory.
 Here are some of them:

 yum clean all